FatManWalking/the_fat_bot/README.md

-# the_fat_bot
+# The Fat Bot
-A reinforcement trained bot for doom, created as part of a machine learning research project at DHBW Mannheim
+A reinforcement trained bot for doom, created as part of a machine learning research project at DHBW Mannheim\

+This project is based on VizDoom.
+To run vizdoom follow this [Guide](https://github.com/mwydmuch/ViZDoom/blob/master/doc/Building.md#linux_build) provided by VizDoom itself.
+We personally recommend the setup over a Linux-Setup, which was also the only setup we developed this project in (Ubuntu 20.4).
+We also provide a YAML `Doom_Yaml.yml`, which we know is a functional conda enviroment for this project.

 ## How to navigate this project
 ### `\lib`